kishorek/JavaDataGuide/distributed/intro.md

 Other architectures that are becoming more popular like Lambda Architecture (performs both batch & stream processing).
 This has brought the new tools like Apache Kafka, Apache Storm, Apache Samza

 ### Distributed Messaging
+Messaging systems provide a central place for the storage and propagation of messages/events inside your overall system.
+They allow you to decouple your application logic from directly talking with your other systems.

+The system that generates the message is called as a Producer and the system that receives the message is called as a Consumer.
+The message is usually broadcast and the subscribed consumers receives the message.
+This is very useful to store the data in multiple places.

+Some of the popular platforms/libraries are:

+**RabbitMQ**:
+RabbitMQ is lightweight and easy to deploy on premises and in the cloud.
+It supports multiple messaging protocols.
+RabbitMQ can be deployed in distributed and federated configurations to meet high-scale, high-availability requirements.
+It tightly keeps track of the messages and uses a push model for notifying the consumers.
+It is one of the easiest Message broker with a lot of finer controls, support for routes and configurations.

+**Kafka**:
+This is a bit lower level, as in it does not keep track of which messages have been read and does not allow for complex routing logic.
+This helps it achieve amazing performance.
+This has a wide developer community.

+**Apache ActiveMQ**:
+The oldest Message Broker, which uses JMS API.
+It was used in Java EE applications.

+**Amazon SQS**:
+This is a managed service provided by AWS.
+This offers SNS and MQ.

 ### Distributed Transactions
+A distributed transaction can be performed via distributed ledger which is an immutable, append-only database that is replicated, synchronized, and shared across all nodes in the distributed network.

+Blockchain, Bitcoin are some of the examples of it.

 Ref: [A Thorough Introduction to Distributed Systems](https://medium.com/better-programming/a-thorough-introduction-to-distributed-systems-3b91562c9b3c)